 Derivatives traded at the stock exchange are exposed to risks due to stock exchange trading in general, including the request for the payment of coverage.
 Derivatives traded outside the stock exchange can be transferable securities or bilateral agreements traded on the OTC market.
 Although different types of trading in these derivatives are possible, the credit risk can be present in both cases, namely of the issuer (transferable securities) or the counterparty (bilateral agreements), and all are subject to special conditions, which holds true for any agreement.
 In the case of bilateral agreements, it is particularly possible that the counterparty would not be bound to close or liquidate its position and the investor might be unable to terminate the agreement that generates loss.
-The specifics of the transaction involving a derivative traded outside the regulated market can be agreed upon each conclusion of a transaction on the individual level.
-As the conditions of a transaction are not standardised and there is no centralised source of prices (which exists in the case of the instruments traded on the stock exchange), it is sometimes difficult to evaluate the transaction.
-Different formulas and financial assumptions can result in different values and different financial organisations can list different prices for the same transaction.
-Furthermore, the value of derivative traded outside the stock exchange can be gradually changed and can be affected by several factors, including the remaining maturity, price, price instability and prevailing interest rates.
+The specifics of the shares of the same class that are freely transferable and traded on the regulated market of securities.